Skip to content

 So, is a Bombay cat right for you?

-Bombay cats love attention and will form strong bonds with their humans, often with one family member in particular, so if you want a lap cat a Bombay could be a good match for you.
+If you want a lap cat a Bombay could be a good match for you as they love attention.
 They’re happy indoors, but you’ll need to keep them entertained and exercised for the sake of your furniture.

 Frequently asked questions